Ruf CTR3

 The Ruf CTR3 is a mid-engined sports car produced by German car manufacturer Ruf Automobile.
 The CTR3 was unveiled at the Bahrain International Circuit on the 20th anniversary of the original Ruf CTR on April 13, 2007 in conjunction with the opening of a new Ruf factory at the circuit.

 Continuing the Ruf tradition of enhancing Porsche automobiles, the CTR3 shares the body style and engine type with the contemporaneous Porsche 987 Cayman and Porsche 997.1 Turbo.
-For the first time, however, it features a Ruf-designed body built on a dedicated platform engineered in conjunction with Multimatic and is particularly styled to reflect the visual feel of vintage Le Mans race cars of the 1950s and 1960s.
+For the first time, however, it features a Ruf-designed body built on a dedicated platform engineered in conjunction with Multimatic and is styled to reflect the visual feel of vintage Le Mans race cars of the 1950s and 1960s.
 Additionally, Ruf adopted the Porsche Cayman's mid-engine layout for the new car, rather than the traditional rear-engine layout of the previous CTR models (CTR and CTR2).

 Specifications

 Powertrain

 The Ruf CTR3 is powered by a 3746 cc twin-turbocharged flat-six engine producing a maximum power output of 691 bhp at 7,600 rpm and 889 Nm of torque at 4,000 rpm.
 The cylinder block and heads are made of aluminum alloy with a bore and stroke of 102 × 76.4 mm, and the engine utilizes a dual overhead camshaft valvetrain.
 The engine has a compression ratio of 9.2:1 and is controlled by a Bosch Motronic ECU.

 The flat-six engine is paired with KKK K24 twin-turbochargers and two air-to-air intercoolers.